-(follow on article from /upgrade-drupal-6-7-part1-using-migrate-and-ubercart)
+(follow on article from part one)

 So, we have the original Drupal6 website now running in a clean state, with old crap purged and unnecessary modules uninstalled and deleted.
 You mileage may vary but my websites look something like this:

-So, basically we are now ready to suck some data from the old website and blow it in to the new website.
+So, basically, we are now ready to suck some data from the old website and blow it into the new website.

 It’s a suck and blow world baby.